lelebs/React-Basic/README.md

-Simple react application with routes, heact hooks and authentication
+Simple react application with routes, react hooks and authentication